joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 ## Setup git

 Git is the version control system we'll be using.
-It's needed for all the parts, so let's get it up and running first.
+It's needed for different freesewing parts, so let's get it up and running first.

 First install it: